liammckay19/AncestryHMM_pipeline/README.md

 - (To check what version of python you have type `python --version`)

 # Quickstart:
+- MUST CREATE A FILE CALLED config.ini FOR RUNTIME PARAMETERS
 - set config.ini with these parameters:<br>
 <br>[DEFAULT]
 <br>allelefreq cutoff = 0.5